-Surgical removal of infected clots is generally reserved for cases where antibiotic therapy and drainage are not effective.
+Surgical removal of infected clots is generally reserved for cases where antibiotic therapy and drainage are ineffective.

-About half of the cases of Ludwig’s angina in the submandibular space can be cured without surgical intervention.
+About half of Ludwig’s angina cases in the submandibular space can be cured without surgical intervention.

 The role of the use of anticoagulants) for blood clots in Lemierre’s syndrome is uncertain and has been controversial.

-While anticoagulation can help prevent new clots and complications associated with thrombosis, it can cause a high risk of bleeding complications and / or help spread infected material.
+While anticoagulation can help prevent new clots and complications associated with thrombosis, it can cause a high risk of bleeding and help spread infected material.

 Lemierre’s syndrome without evidence of extensive clotting usually resolves with appropriate antibiotic treatment and does not require anticoagulation.

-However, it may be recommended in severe or progressive cases with persistent sepsis, extensive clotting, clotting spreading to the cerebral sinuses, and / or when a patient does not begin to improve within 72 hours of appropriate antibiotic or surgical treatment.
+However, it may be recommended in severe or progressive cases with persistent sepsis, extensive clotting, spreading to the cerebral sinuses, and when a patient does not begin to improve within 72 hours of appropriate antibiotics or surgical treatment.

 Lemierre syndrome prognosis

-The long-term prognosis and likelihood of survival in people with Lemierre syndrome vary depending on the progression of the syndrome, but even with proper treatment, it is fatal in some cases.
+The long-term prognosis and likelihood of survival in people with Lemierre syndrome vary depending on the syndrome’s progression, but even with proper treatment, it is fatal in some cases.

 Advanced Lemierre’s syndrome is a life-threatening condition.
-Current mortality (death from syndrome) is estimated to be between 5% and 18%, depending on the source of the data.
+Current mortality (death from syndrome) is estimated to be between 5% and 18%, depending on the data source.